•

 1. A cover letter to the editors and

-The manuscript file must include a title page, an abstract, a list of key words, a running title, the full text of the article, the reference section, and the tables and figures and corresponding captions.
-All the text should be double spaced.
-A Microsoft Word document will be required for the final revised manuscript.
+The manuscript file must include the full text of the article, the reference section, and the tables and figures and corresponding captions.
+All text should be double spaced.
+For more information see the Submit Article link.

 Style Notes